cafriheliks/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
 Strive for clarity and readability in your programs; they should be easy to understand, test, and evolve over time.
 Remember, you write code once, but read and debug it many times."

 "Another pearl: 'Premature optimization is the root of all evil.' — Donald Knuth.
 This reminds us not to optimize code prematurely without understanding the actual bottlenecks.
 First, make it work correctly, then make it work fast.
 Focus on writing correct, modular code, and use profiling tools to identify where optimizations are genuinely needed."

+# 2024-01-04
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clear and concise code that is easy to understand and maintain.
+Remember that code readability is as important as functionality, for tomorrow you, or someone else, may have to decipher it.
+Also, embrace the power of modularity and reuse.
+Always error on the side of writing reusable components rather than duplicating logic.
+Lastly, always test your code thoroughly; good tests are the bedrock of reliable software."

+In essence, focus on clarity, reusability, and thorough testing in your coding endeavors today and every day.